Can I work in August only?

 How is the holiday pay calculated?

 You will build up holiday pay as you work.
-This is calculated at 12.07% of your gross wages each week.
-Your total holiday pay accumulated will be show on your wage slip each week.
 Any holiday pay not taken during employment will be paid to you when you leave the farm.

 I have a National Insurance number, does that make me eligible for work?